 - Make sure that you can legally use all of the elements in your video

-- Videos cannot be localized, so do not make them country specific
+- Videos can now be localized, so you can make them country specific.

 Example of App Preview

 Keep in mind that the app description does not factor into the keywords of an app.
 At least not yet.